AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

 <div id = "map">
 <div markdown = "1">

 ## Maps

 ### Design Decisions and Rationale
-The unique thing about this feature is that is only required mapping database within the school’s campus.
-In other way, it can only navigate inside the campus areas but the processing and generating speed.
-The “Map” allows users to input theirs location or press the arrow icon to automatically put in their coordinate and theirs destination.
-The app will then generate the best way to get there and estimate the distance as well as the time to get there.
+The unique thing about this feature is that it only requires a mapping database within the school’s campus.
+The mapping feature will only provide navigations features which encompass the campus area, further increasing its processing and generation speed.
+The “Map” allows users to input their location or press an arrow icon which automatically logs their coordinate and updates their destination; the appplication generates the best way to get to a location, estimates the distance, and provides an expected time of arrival.

 ### Requirement from Phase 1
-From “User requirement” <a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">Section 4 of Phase 1 Project</a>, we develop this function to help new students, teachers or staff member to know the way around campus with just a press of a button.
+Based on a Phase 1<a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements - Student - Paragraph 4 </a>, we designed this function to help new students, teachers or staff members optimize their traversal of the campus with just a press of a button, thus fulfilling the requirement stated.

 ### Low Fidelity Prototype
 <center><img src = "./images/Map.png" width = "35%" height = "35%"/></center>

 ### Behavior
-There 2 sub-functions that make this “Map” unique, convenient and extremely helpful for students.
-The first one is the “Pin” function (The pin symbol below the search bar) that can be press after the app has generated a path to a destination to pin that path and destination for next use.
-User can customize the color of the pin to distinguish different destination, so for the next use, they can just press the pin symbol on the map and it will automatically generate path from theirs location at that moment.
-This will be link to the weekly time table, so every courses’ classrooms in that semester will be pinned to the map with the option ”View on map” in the “Weekly timetable” Section.
+There are 2 sub components that make this “Map” unique, convenient, and extremely helpful for students.
+The first one is the “Pin” function (The pin symbol below the search bar in the prototype) can be pressed after the application has generated a path to a destination in order to save that path and destination for another mapping session.
+A user can customize the color of the pin to distinguish different destinations.
+For example, for the next mapping session, the user can just press the saved pin symbol on the map and it will automatically generate a path from their current location to the saved destination.
+The data generated by the mapping function will be linked to the users weekly time table, so that all of the users courses classroom locations within the relevant semester will be pinned to the map.
+These auto generated pins will come with the option ”View on map” in the within the <a href = "#weekly_timetable">Weekly Timetable</a> section.

-The second sub-function is having the calendar symbol, which allowed student to jump between the map and the “Weekly Timetable”, so students can check their other classes in the day and how to get there easily.
-With this, students, staff members, teachers or even parents can know the way around campus, increase cost and time efficiency.
+The second sub-function is the calendar symbol, which allows a user to jump between the map and the Weekly Timetable; students can check their other classes on the same day, and can easily find a route to get to the next class quite easily.

 </div>
 <a href = "#top">[top]</a>